IwanTen/L5-website/docs/reference/describe.md

 # describe()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

-Creates a screen reader-accessible description of the canvas in the command line.

-The parameter `text`, is the description of the canvas.
+Prints an accessibility description to the command line.
+The parameter text is the canvas description.

 ## Examples